 Today, the trail includes ten historic sites marked with brown and gold historic markers.
 Each marker includes information about the specific event that took place at each trail site.
 For instance, the West 15th Street Historic District was once the economic and social hub of Anniston’s African American community; the Seventeenth Street Missionary Baptists Church was the home of “mass meetings” for African American Annistonians who planned and executed Anniston’s part of the Civil Rights Movement; the Greyhound Bus Station Demonstration was the site of the Greyhound bus terminal where on May 14, 1961, a bus carrying Civil Rights Activists known as “Freedom Riders” was attacked by an angry and violent mob who were protesting desegregation of public transportation facilities; and more.
 Digital QR codes on each marker link audiences to online mobile content.

-The Anniston Civil Rights Trail is made possible by the City of Anniston, Spirit of Anniston, the Alabama Department of Tourism, Anniston Civil Rights Trail Committee and the Alabama Historical Commission Black Heritage Council.
+The Anniston Civil Rights Trail was made possible by the City of Anniston, the Spirit of Anniston, the Alabama Department of Tourism, the Alabama Historical Commission Black Heritage Council, and Jacksonville State University.

 Historic marker on 9th & Noble Street marks the location of the Trailways Bus attack.
 Photo: Tucker Webb.